hychen39/plsqlprac/patterns/07-bind_variables.md

 end;
 /

--- 6.Print the values of the bind variables print b_fname;
+-- 6. Print the values of the bind variables print b_fname;
 print b_lname;
 ```